 RN Licensure, Nursing License Renewal, and the Nurse Licensure Compact (NLC)

 The Registered Nurse or RN licensure process is similar in all states.
+There are not many types of nursing licenses; most states recognize the RN.
 Nursing students have to pass the NCLEX-RN exam to obtain RN licensure.
 Nursing students take the board exam after they have completed their registered nursing educational requirements.
 Nursing grads looking for RN licensure are required to apply for the examination and licensure.
 The student seeking RN licensure is required to send the application to a particular state licensing agency.

 What is the Nurse Licensure Compact?
 The Nurse Licensure Compact (NLC) is an agreement that enables mutual recognition of RN licenses among member states in the US.
 RNs from Nurse Licensure Compact (NLC) member states can practice in other NLC member states without having to obtain additional licenses.
 NLC improves public access to healthcare and maintains public protection at the state level.

 Remember that your nursing license expires on your birthday in even-numbered years.
 Online nursing license renewal allows you to renew your license even before it expires.
 You cannot practice with an expired license.
 You can begin practicing as soon as the nursing license renewal process is complete, processed, and your license is available for verification.
 You can renew your nursing license 90 days before expiration.

 What Can You Do with a Bachelor’s in Nursing?: Types of Nurses and Salaries